 Where can you find sustainable model building products at speedcube?

-With us, you’ll find a growing assortment of sustainable model building products in our model building section, including environmentally friendly materials, reusable tools, and kits from brands that invest in sustainable production.
+With us, you’ll find a growing range of sustainable model building products in our model building section, including environmentally friendly materials, reusable tools, and kits from brands that invest in sustainable production.
 We consciously select products that combine quality with environmental awareness.

 Frequently Asked Questions

-Start gradually by first making conscious choices for your new purchases - choose water-based paint, FSC-certified wood, and reusable tools.
+Start gradually by first making conscious choices with your new purchases - choose water-based paint, FSC-certified wood, and reusable tools.
 You can simply use up your existing inventory, but replace it step by step with more sustainable alternatives.
 This prevents waste and makes the transition financially feasible.

 Are sustainable model building materials more expensive than traditional materials?

 No, PLA only breaks down properly in industrial composting facilities at temperatures of 50-60°C. At home, decomposition takes years to decades.
-Take PLA waste to a collection point for biodegradable plastics or reuse the components for other projects.
+Take PLA waste to a collection point for biodegradable plastics or reuse the parts for other projects.

 How can I best dispose of paint and glue residues without burdening the environment?

-You can let water-based paint dry and put it with regular waste.
+You can let water-based paint dry and put it with general waste.
 Solvent-based paint and glue belong with chemical waste (hazardous waste).
 Let paint cans drain well and use up leftovers for small projects.
 You can reuse brushes by cleaning them thoroughly after each use.

 How can I motivate other model builders to also build more sustainably?